 With that done, boot the game and get to the main menu.
 All your content should load, but if it worked correctly, you should now be able to play your RBHP upgrades!

-If you looked at this, look at it again.
+Here's a list of all Wii DLC I compiled.
 All songs under the "sZAE" generation are special cases.
 Trying to load the RBHP songs.dta through the spoof file won't work in this content generation because oddly, the game prefers the real one every time.

 To use these, refer to the sZAE text file available in every download of the RBHP Wii package.
 This table tells you which APP file (right) corresponds to which BIN (left).
 You'll need to pack these as BIN files by hand, for now.
 Copy the APP file to your sZAE packing folder.
 Run wadpacker with these arguments: